GWCoders/studyGroup/README.md

 ## How to Set Up Your Own Mozilla Study Group Website

-Everything you need to set up your own Mozilla Study Group website for organizing events is right here - follow the following steps and you'll be up and running soon, and if you have trouble, [open an issue](https://github.com/mozillascience/studyGroup/issues) and we'll help you out!
+Everything you need to set up your own Mozilla Study Group website for organizing events is right here - follow the following steps and you'll be up and running soon, and if you have trouble, [open an issue](https://github.com/GWCoders/studyGroup/issues/new) and we'll help you out!

- 1. **Make yourself an account on GitHub.** The free one is just fine.
+ 1. **Make yourself an account on GitHub.** The free one is just fine :)
  2. **Fork this repository.** Up in the top right corner of this page, there's a button that says 'Fork'; press it!
 This makes your very own copy of all this stuff in your space on GitHub; when the copy is done, GitHub will automatically take you there.
  3. **Turn on the Issue Tracker.** An issue tracker is a message board GitHub sets up for every repository; you'll use it to post information about your event and talk to your participants.
 To turn it on:
    - click on 'Settings' in the right sidebar of your repo;